scorpidio11/liri-node-app/README.md

 * Date of the Event (use moment to format this as "MM/DD/YYYY")

 ========================================================================================
-2.node liri.js spotify-this-song '<song name here>'
+2. node liri.js spotify-this-song '<song name here>'

 This will show the following information about the song in the terminal/bash window